-The 5 biggest importers of products exported by France are Germany, Italy, Belgium, Spain and the United States of America.
-Collectively, that quintet of major customers received 44.9% of France’s total exported goods during 2021.
+The 5 biggest importers of products exported by France are Germany, Italy, United States of America, Belgium and Spain.
+Collectively, that quintet of major international customers paid for over half (52.9%) of France’s total export sales in 2022.

 France’s Top Trading Partners